yuchieh0621mumu/PPE_pers_23/Journal.md

 //pas des twitter, facebook or these resorces which is uncaoable to access//

 ## 231011
-I finally figured out how to attach git tag a to main brach.
-I mistakenly attach to other branch  in last week's class, and I also tried to learn some git skills by practicing on learngitbranching.js.org , and it helps a lot !!
+Today, I successfully managed to attach a git tag to the main branch, rectifying last week's oversight where I mistakenly tagged another branch.
+To bolster my git proficiency, I practiced on `learngitbranching.js.org`, which proved immensely beneficial.

-Today we learn further how to sort and pick files by using command lines, which include some commands that I'm quite intimidate to use because I haven't ever meeted them before, but after some excercises and practices, I think maybe I'm on the right track and getting better.
+We also delved deeper into sorting and selecting files using command lines.
+Initially, some of the commands were daunting due to my unfamiliarity with them.
+However, after engaging in exercises and hands-on practices, I'm gaining confidence and feel I'm progressing in the right direction.

 ## 231018
-We learned how to write a Bash script that contains a for loop or a while loop.
-For loops in Bash scripts are typically used for iterating over a set of items and while loops are used for repeating an action until a specific condition is met.
+We deepened our understanding of Bash scripting by exploring its loop structures, particularly the 'for' and 'while' loops.
+In Bash, 'for' loops are commonly employed to iterate over a series of items, whereas 'while' loops repeat actions based on the fulfillment of a specific condition.

-So if we want to improve and upgrade the bash scripts we made last week, we can try to use a while loop to iterate the action of searching the file that meets our needs, which is a condition, the number in the filename.
+To elevate the scripts we crafted last week, we can integrate a 'while' loop.
+This would enable us to continually search for files until we find one that satisfies our criteria - in this case, a specific number in the filename.

-I tried a while loop in last week's assignment but I didn't understand it very well, but after today's practice, I feel like I'm got to know how it works.
+In last week's assignment, I made an attempt with the 'while' loop but found it challenging.
+However, after today's hands-on session, I feel much more confident in my grasp of its mechanics and application.

+## 231025
+Today, my primary objective was to extract data from a series of web links.
+Utilizing tools like `curl` and `wget`, I was able to seamlessly retrieve content from URLs listed in a text file.
+The script was designed to iterate over each URL, capture its content, and store it.
+However, I realized that the real challenge lies in processing and presenting the data in a structured manner.
+Parsing through HTML using Bash commands felt a bit intimidating.
+I've also learned the importance of commenting, structuring, and testing when writing bash scripts.
+The journey of mastering Bash scripting, while challenging, has been incredibly rewarding so far.